 North By Northwest

-In Alfred Hitchcock's classic film, a Madison Avenue adman played by the dashing Cary Grant is mistaken for a government agent and pursued across the country by a gang of spies.
-He makes his escape from New York City in an exciting sequence filmed at night inside the real station.
-This is one of Hitchcock's most masterful and entertaining films.
-It has everything – comedy, suspense, and Cary Grant (sigh).
+In Alfred Hitchcock's classic 1959 film, "North by Northwest," a Madison Avenue adman played by the dashing Cary Grant is mistaken for a government agent and pursued across the country by a gang of spies.
+He makes his escape from New York City in an exciting sequence filmed at night inside the actual station.
+This is one of Hitchcock's most masterful and entertaining films, often hailed as one of the greatest films of all time.
+It has everything—comedy, suspense, Grant and Eva Marie Saint.

 02 of 05